hengxingzou/Zouetal2025b_bioRXiv/README.md

 `Code` contains all code used for curating the data and the analyses.
 `Data` contains all data used for and generated from the analyses.
 `Figures` contains all figures generated from the analyses, including those in the manuscript.
+Currently it is empty and github does not allow uploading an empty folder, so the user needs to create it if wishing to reproduce the analyses.

 **Currently, `Data` folder is empty because some datasets are large and cannot be uploaded to github.
 We can provide the data as needed before depositing it permanently upon publication.**